tokenring-ai/newsrpm/README.md

 - Rate limiting: 429 responses are automatically retried with exponential backoff
 - Timeout: Default timeout is 30 seconds; adjust based on your needs
 - Authentication: Choose appropriate authMode for your deployment (headers preferred for server-side)
-- The article upload schema requires specific fields including provider, headline, slug, date, and quality
+- The article upload schema requires specific fields including provider, headline, slug, date, visibility, and quality
-- The package exports both the service and the tools together through the plugin system
+- The package exports the service through the plugin system; tools and commands are auto-registered

 ## License